sodacan-net/sodacan-core/apparch.md

 Register a class.
 Reflection.
 Introspector.getBeanInfo returns bean properties so that they will be sent/received.
 Use annotations to "name" the properties.

+  // MyState will have the current value from the specified topic
+  @Subscribe(topic="myTopic")
+  Boolean myState;

+  // We generate data on this topic (Call set method to send it on its way)
+  @Publish(topic="anotherTopic")
+  Boolean anotherState;

+  // Called when an event arrives
+  @OnEvent(filter=xxx)
+  void onEvent(Event event)

+  // Called when any message arrives, can be filtered by topic and/or value?
+  @OnChange(topic="regex",value="regex")
+  void onChange() {
+  }

+  // This method well be called whenever an event arrives from